ashishsamarth/Cloud/Azure/Important-Notes/Questions-&-Answers/Q&As.md

 https://docs.microsoft.com/en-us/azure/architecture/data-science-process/create-features

 --------------------------------------------------------------------------------------------------------------------------
-Q: Which of the following is the process of selecting a key subset of features?
+Q-040: Which of the following is the process of selecting a key subset of features?
 --------------------------------------------------------------------------------------------------------------------------
 a.
 Feature Engineering
 b.
 Feature Selection

 Answer: b.
 Feature Selection

 Overall explanation : This is called Feature selection For more information on Feature Engineering, one can visit the below URL